 This set me off on a bout of local history research on the area.
 The first surprise was the fact that Peckham was once renowned for it’s fair.
 Now we all need to eat something and what could be better and cheaper (given the fair was commonly known as the poor man’s promenade) than a slow cooked juicy and protein packed pigs foot – The trotters of Peckham, the snack for which the fair was renouned.
 I can’t help but wonder whether this fact was known to the script writers back in the 80’s or whether this was just the first of a number of coincidences persisting across the years.

 It’s a common comment in Peckham to say the place is packed with lawyers and psychiatrists.
 It’s also said in slightly more hushed tones that most of the residents are mainly their clients.
 However, despite this I couldn’t see any evidence of legal or medical influences on the street names – just road names like Vestry and Grummant.
-It was further research into the Peckham fair which started to explain some of the peculiarities.

 In the late 1700’s and early 1800’s the fair needed to attract visitors.
 Some of the larger fairs had caged wild or exotic animals on display.
 Peckham not being able to afford anything so glamorous took some of the cast offs that had a habit of being aggressive towards the punters – two pelicans.